ubombar/Traffic-Simulator/README.md

 ## Documentation
 Usage of the system will be documented along with the development proess.
 [User Report](/documents/UserReport.pdf) should provide an overview and description on usage for users.

+~ NOTE: This project will not be in development until the end of September 2019.